HARUTYUN KHACHATRYAN, ELS OPSOMER, CHRISTODOULOS PANAYIOTOU, NIKOS PANTAZOPOULOS, DEBRA PORCH, EUGENIA RASKOPOULOS

 Harutyun Khachatryan (Armenia), Els Opsomer (Belgium), Christodoulos Panayiotou (Cyprus), Nikos Pantazopoulos (Australia), Debra Porch (Australia), Eugenia Raskopoulos (Australia).

 Gertrude Contemporary presented the tenth exhibition in our annual Octopus series.
 Octopus is a unique program that offers leading curators from across Australia the opportunity to extend their professional practice, developing exhibitions that enhance curatorial and creative debate within Australia and internationally.
-This year Octopus is curated by José Da Silva, Curator of the Australian Cinémathèque at the Queensland Art Gallery.
+In 2010 Octopus was curated by José Da Silva, Curator of the Australian Cinémathèque at the Queensland Art Gallery.
 Da Silva’s exhibition Octopus 10: How We Know That The Dead Return explored the way ghosts, spectres and resonances of the past return to occupy and transform the present.

 Featuring work that refers to the neighbouring territories of Greece, Cyprus, Turkey and Armenia, How We Know That The Dead Return was drawn on the conflicted histories and identities that thread through this region to reflect on the role that the dead play in the lives of the living.
 The exhibition included film, video and installation works by Harutyun Khachatryan, Els Opsomer, Christodoulos Panayiotou, Nikos Pantazopoulos, Debra Porch and Eugenia Raskopoulos, that explored the way that aspects of the archive and re-enactment have the capacity to evoke and influence past or otherwise absent experiences and events.